 Veterans who served in the U.S. Merchant Marine during World War II are eligible to receive the alternative exemption.
 These veterans received awards different from those issued to veterans in the Armed Forces.
 The State Department of Veterans' Services has advised us that awards that document a World War II merchant mariner's service in a combat theatre or combat zone are:

 - Marine Combat Bar

-The Division of Veterans' Affairs has also advised us that a World War II merchant mariner may also have received one of the following awards:
+The Department of Veterans' Services has also advised us that a World War II merchant mariner may also have received one of the following awards:

 - Philippine Defense Ribbon